 Studying host response viral infection in vivo in humans.
 Informed by my experiences as a clinical pathologist, my laboratory has also initiated projects to study host responses to airway infections using clinical samples.
 In a collaborative project, we recently found that measuring mRNAs and proteins induced by the local airway antiviral interferon response can accurately identify patients with respiratory virus infection using nasopharyngeal swabs (Landry and Foxman, Journal of Infectious Diseases, 2018.)

-Asthma; Bacterial Infections; Biology; Common Cold; Cell Biology; Diagnostic Techniques, Respiratory System; Environmental Health; Epithelial Cells; Histology; Immune System; Immunity, Innate; Interferons; Microbiology; Pathology; Respiratory System; Rhinovirus; RNA Virus Infections; RNA Viruses; Viruses, Unclassified; Virology; Immunity, Mucosal; Respiratory Mucosa; Genomics; Infectious Disease Medicine; Translational Medical Research; Epigenomics; Transcriptome
+Asthma; Bacterial Infections; Biology; Common Cold; Cell Biology; Diagnostic Techniques, Respiratory System; Environmental Health; Epithelial Cells; Histology; Immune System; Immunity, Innate; Interferons; Microbiology; Pathology; Respiratory System; Rhinovirus; RNA Virus Infections; RNA Viruses; Viruses, Unclassified; Virology; Immunity, Mucosal; Respiratory Mucosa; Genomics; Infectious Disease Medicine; Translational Research, Biomedical; Epigenomics; Transcriptome

 Public Health Interests

 Immunology; Infectious Diseases; Microbial Ecology; Respiratory Disease/Infections; Viruses